ErisianArchitect/voxel_orientations/howto.md

 ## Optional: Generating tables for remapping face coordinates

 There are two methods that you can implement for `Orientation` that are incredibly useful if you're creative enough to know how to use them.
 These methods are called `map_face_coord` and `source_face_coord`.
 I use the `source_face_coord` to determine where a position on the unoriented face is on the oriented face.
 If that's hard to understand, I apologize, it's hard to explain.
 Being able to determine the `source_face_coord` is useful for face occlusion.
 In my engine, I have an `Occluder` type for face occlusion (all 6 faces can be occluded by a neighboring voxel).
-But here's the thing, with occlusion you don't want to make it so that the sides of stair blocks are meshed.
+But here's the thing, with occlusion you don't want to make it so that the sides of stair blocks are meshed if they are occluded.
 You want to be able to occlude those as well.
 So I created occlusion masks of various sizes that you can apply to the faces of your block.
 There's the `Occluder`, and the `Occludee`.
 The `Occluder` occludes, and the `Occludee` is occluded by the `Occluder`.
 The `Occluder` must completely cover the `Occludee` in order for the `Occludee` to be considered occluded.
 That functionality is a lot more complicated to implement, and I may talk about it in another writeup, but these methods should give you the building blocks to help you with implementing your own face occluders, which will be necessary if you want blocks that aren't cube shaped.

 ### Map Face Coord